 Touch wood, so far the blueberries and gooseberries don’t seem to have any beetles on them!

-What’s the best strategy for dealing with harlequin beetles?
+What’s the best strategy for dealing with harlequin bugs?

 Most of the responses to my social media post focused on population control using soapy water.
 This involves making up a strong solution of dishwashing detergent (some folks recommended as high as 50% dishwashing detergent to 50% water).